rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.221.3 General rule

-<a name="4.221.3.1">4.221.3.1</a> Transcribe names of places associated with printers and other manufacturers as part of this element when appropriate.
+<a name="4.221.3.1">4.221.3.1</a> Transcribe place names associated with the printers and other manufacturers as part of this element.

 <a name="4.221.3.2">4.221.3.2</a> Transcribe the place of manufacture as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.

-<a name="4.221.3.2">4.221.3.2</a> In general, transcribe the full address.
-Consider the sequence, layout, and typography of words in the manufacture statement when determining the most appropriate element in which to transcribe the address.
-If address information is grammatically inseparable from the manufacturer’s name, transcribe that information as part of [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/).

-<a name="4.221.3.3">4.221.3.3</a> *Optionally*, omit addresses and insignificant information in the middle or at the end of the place of manufacture, unless the information aids in identifying or dating the resource or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
-If omitting addresses, use the mark of omission.

 ## 4.221.4 Places of manufacture with initial prepositions, etc.